 Each Southern California home is unique, every one with its own style and individual needs.
-Similarly, each of the windows in your Southern California home are different too.
+Likewise, each of the windows in your Southern California home are different too.
 Their size, shape, the way they face and more will vary and affect the style of window treatment that complements them best.

 But more than any other factor, the window style might be the most important for choosing your ideal window treatment.
 These are Sunburst’s recommendations for window treatments to fit the unique window varieties found in Southern California homes.

-Sidelights are the tall, thin windows that are found on the sides of the front door in several homes.
+Sidelights are the tall, thin windows that are found on the sides of the front door in Southern California homes.
 Choosing the right window treatment for sidelight windows is particularly important for a couple of reasons.
 One, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door when looking at a house.
-Two, people–from the postman to guests to door-to-door salespeople–will see the sidelight windows up close, which means that a great window covering that much more important to make sure you maintain your privacy.
+Two, people–from the postman to guests to door-to-door salespeople–will see the sidelight windows up close, which means that a great window treatment that much more important to make sure you maintain your privacy.

 French doors are a typical sight connected to patios or decks.
 Since they’re double doors, hinged, and typically have large glass panels Southern California homeowners have a substantial opportunity to add style and light control.
 French doors open and close a lot throughout the day, so they need a resilient window treatment that will still let you alter how much light you let come through the window.

 What we recommend for French door window treatments: Plantation shutters.
 Since they’re able to be installed directly onto the window frame and are super sturdy, shutters are a great partner for French doors.
-Their classic style and energy-efficiency are added benefits for your French door.
+Their timeless style and energy-efficiency are added benefits for your French door.

 Octagonal windows are some of the most interesting and attention-grabbing windows we see in Southern California homes.
 With their special shape, homeowners would be remiss to mask them with a square window treatment like curtains or blinds.
 Alternatively, choose a window treatment that can be customized to the window’s unique geometry so you can always reap the benefits of your octagon window.

 What we recommend for octagon window treatments: Plantation shutters or window film.
-Shutters are custom manufactured to fit seamlessly within an octagon frame, preserving its unique shape and looks.
+Shutters are custom manufactured to fit seamlessly in an octagon frame, preserving its unique shape and looks.
 Similarly, window film applies directly to the window glass, maintaining the awesome shape of your octagon window on full display.

 When we talk about “wide windows,” we refer to windows that are wider than 4feet.
 This covers full wall windows that stretch beyond what standard window treatments would cover.
 For these wide windows, Southern California homeowners may want to think about how well a window treatment will let them keep their privacy and block the sunlight and heat flow that wide windows usually allow.
 Lastly, wide window treatments should operate without any hassle, as there’s a lot of window area that they need to cover.

 What we recommend for wide window treatments: Panel tracks, roller shades or plantation shutters.
-Roller shades are easy to operate, and their muted look works great with wide windows.
+Roller shades are easy to operate, and their muted look works well with wide windows.
 Panel tracks are a kind of shade with large panels of fabric that move back and forth on a track that are perfect for wide windows.
 Plantation shutters offer a little more energy efficiency and privacy compared to shades, so if a cool home is a priority, shutters may be your perfect solution.

 What we recommend for angled and rake windows: Plantation shutters.
 In addition to being completely customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can usually be set at a single, perfect angle so you won’t need to readjust them - ideal for windows in hard to reach spots.